This article was updated in March 2023 to reflect current business report trends and new information.

 Business reports are valuable and essential tools for any enterprise regardless of size or industry.
 They provide a means to track and analyse the performance and overall health of the business while identifying areas for improvement and opportunities for growth.

-Some business reporting is necessary as part of a regulatory requirement.
-For example, financial reports are a legal necessity for all businesses as determined by the Government of the country in which the business is based.
 Regular business reporting and monitoring are also necessary for many organisations to keep senior management, board members and other stakeholders advised on what is happening within the organisation.

 The purpose of business reporting